 How much does it cost?

-At KMI, we bulk bill everything.
+At KMI, we compassionate billing everything.
 If in doubt please seek advice from your referring medical professional.

 Can I use my referral anywhere?